kfiron/node-fetch-response-matchers/README.md

 [![Build Status](https://travis-ci.org/kfiron/node-fetch-response-matchers.svg?branch=master)](https://travis-ci.org/kfiron/node-fetch-response-matchers)

-Matchers for node-fetch promise response.
+Chai plugin with matchers for node-fetch promise response.
 It helps the tests to be more declarative.

 ## TL;DR